 Manual Muscle Testing(MMT) is a method diagnostic evaluation used by physical therapists, chiropractors, physiological researchers and others concerned with establishing effective treatment and tracking progress throughout a specific regimen.
 The evolution of current methods of manual muscle testing can be traced back to the early 1900s, when gravity tests were used to assess spinal nerve damage.
 Modern methods for doing physiological testing have adopted standard accepted procedures and grading systems that allow physicians to understand and communicate muscle testing findings.

 Muscle testing can be performed using manual strength testing, functional tests, and dynamometry.
 Manual muscle strength testing is one of the most commonly used form of muscle testing by practitioners.
-With MMT , the patient is instructed to hold the corresponding limb or appropriate body part to be tested at the end of its available range while the practitioner provides opposing manual resistance.
+With MMT, the patient is instructed to hold the corresponding limb or appropriate body part to be tested at a specific point in its available range of motion, working against gravity or while the practitioner provides opposing manual resistance to determine the grade to assign the muscle.

 See Available Hand Held Dynamometers For Sale